Uropi: Orthography and phonology

-The vowels a, e, i, o, u are pronounced as in Italian or Spanish: casa, solo, vino, luna, pepe.
+The vowels a, e, i, o, u are pronounced as in Italian or Spanish, e.g., casa, vino, luna and pepe.
 Stress normally falls on the main root.
-For example, in apkebo = to behead, the stress falls on keb = head.
-However some suffixes (such as -èl indicating an instrument) and the ending -ì for the past are always stressed; when two or more suffixes are combined, the stress always falls on the penultimate suffix (the last but one).
+For example, in apkebo "to behead", the stress falls on keb "head".
+However some suffixes (such as -èl indicating an instrument) and the ending -ì for the past are always stressed; when two or more suffixes are combined, the stress always falls on the penultimate suffix.
 The stress is marked with a written accent (à è ì ò ù) on the stressed vowel when it falls on the last syllable.
-For example: kotèl, perì, fotò, menù = "knife, carried, photo, menu".
+For example: kotèl "knife", perì "carried", fotò "photo", menù "menu".

 Vocabulary

 Roots

 Uropi roots can be divided into three categories:

 Indo-European roots

 First and foremost Uropi claims to be a way to recreate a unity between Indo-European languages.
 With this aim, a great many Uropi roots correspond to common Indo-European roots which have been simplified, in their pronunciation and length (very often Uropi roots have one or two syllables).
-Thus, mother is mata (from Indo-European: mātēr*); sun is sol (from Indo-European: sāwel*).
-This simplification corresponds to the natural evolution of Indo-European roots which have given birth to the words which are used today in modern I-E languages.
-Thus mata corresponds to Hindi mata, sol to Spanish, Portuguese, Galician, Icelandic, and Scandinavian sol.
+Thus, "mother" is mata (from Indo-European: mātēr); "sun" is sol (from Indo-European: sāwel).
+This simplification corresponds to the natural evolution of Indo-European roots which have given birth to the words which are used today in modern Indo-European languages.
+Thus mata corresponds to Hindi माता (mātā), and sol to Spanish, Portuguese, Galician and Icelandic sol.